lhydave/BounceBall/README.md

 # Bounce Ball

 This is a very simple casual game.
-I wrote this game for learning and practicing web progammings.
-I was inspired by the game listed on the [wesane game](http://www.wesane.com/index.php/games)  which alleviates my distress in the time of preparing the final exams.
+I wrote this game for learning and practising web progammings.
+I was inspired by the game listed on the [wesane game](http://www.wesane.com)  which alleviates my distress in the time of preparing the final exams.
 The code partially refers to [2048](https://github.com/gabrielecirulli/2048), which gave me a good example for animations and interactions.

 Play [here](http://lhydave.github.io/BounceBall/)!